- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 First Degree Criminal Sexual Conduct

-First-degree criminal sexual conduct refers to the most severe sex crimes.
+1st-degree criminal sexual conduct refers to the most severe sex crimes.
 These crimes typically involve sexual penetration.
-First-degree criminal sexual conduct includes rape, sexual assault, and sexual acts involving minors, such as child molestation and statutory rape (see what is statutory rape).
+First-degree criminal sexual conduct includes rape, sexual assault, and sexual acts involving minors, such as child molestation and statutory rape.

 First-degree criminal sexual conduct implies that the alleged act involved sexual penetration.
 Such penetration may be oral, vaginal, or anal.
 Another implication of a first-degree criminal sexual conduct charge is that other aggravating factors are involved.